oven-sh/bun/.github/pull_request_template.md

 - [ ] I included a test for the new code, or an existing test covers it
 - [ ] JSValue used outside outside of the stack is either wrapped in a JSC.Strong or is JSValueProtect'ed

+If new methods, getters, or setters were added to a publicly exposed class:

+- [ ] I added TypeScript types for the new methods, getters, or setters

 If dependencies in tests changed:

 - [ ] I made sure that specific versions of dependencies are used instead of ranged or tagged versions